Round() Round() is a built-in function available with python. It will return you a float number that...

 pip install PyQt5

-This step will download the PyQt5 whl package (about 50 MB) and install it on your system.
+This step in this PyQt5 tutorial will download the PyQt5 whl package (about 50 MB) and install it on your system.

 Step 1) Alternatively, you can also download a Windows binary for the version of python installed on your computer.

-Once it is complete, proceed to the next section to write your first GUI app.
+Once it is complete, proceed to the next section in this PyQt5 tutorial to write your first GUI app.

-Now that you have successfully installed PyQt5 in your computer, you are ready to write GUI applications in python.
+Now that you have successfully installed PyQt5 in your computer, you are ready to write Python GUI design applications.

-Let's start with a simple app which will display an empty window on your screen.
+Let's start with a simple app in this PyQt5 tutorial which will display an empty window on your screen.

 Fire up your python IDLE and type in the following:

 import sys from PyQt5.QtWidgets import QApplication, QWidget if __name__ == "__main__": app = QApplication(sys.argv) w = QWidget() w.resize(300,300) w.setWindowTitle(‘Guru99’) w.show() sys.exit(app.exec_())